sngu114/html-css-js-portfolio-website/README.md

 - Responsive Website Design (RWD)

 - Dark Mode theme button (top right)
+    - Website will remember which theme you had

 - Hamburger Menu (top right when on smaller screens such as a phone)